reinhart1010/nix/docs/en/common/shift.md

 ---
 layout: page
 title: common/shift (English)
-description: "Bash built-in command that shifts the arguments passed to the calling function or script by a specified number of places."
+description: "Shell built-in command that shifts the arguments passed to the calling function or script by a specified number of places."
-content_hash: 4e9e9660e561f726b09edd2125c1df840d4d8e14
+content_hash: 833f425f17ac929212d936d7dd7b94acd4a1d51e
+last_modified_at: 2023-05-31
 ---
 # shift

-Bash built-in command that shifts the arguments passed to the calling function or script by a specified number of places.
+Shell built-in command that shifts the arguments passed to the calling function or script by a specified number of places.
 More information: <https://www.gnu.org/software/bash/manual/bash.html#index-shift>.

 - Move arguments by one place dropping the first argument: